cocotb/cocotb/documentation/source/writing_testbenches.rst

 The called coroutine "blocks" the execution of the current coroutine.
 Wrapping the call in :func:`~cocotb.start` or :func:`~cocotb.start_soon` runs the coroutine concurrently, allowing the current coroutine to continue executing.
-At any time you can :keyword:`await` the result of the forked coroutine, which will block until the forked coroutine finishes.
+At any time you can :keyword:`await` the result of a :class:`~cocotb.Task`, which will block the current coroutine's execution until the task finishes.

 The following example shows these in action: